 From that point on, you’ll be working with the Workers’ Comp insurance provider and try to settle upon an amount to cover your losses.

-How Long Does The Workers Comp Claim Process Take?
+How Long Does The Workers Comp Claim Process Take in South Carolina?

 The duration of a Workers’ Comp case depends on a variety of different factors.
 It’s a waiting game between yourself and the insurance company, both of whom are willing to sit until you receive the amount you’re entitled to.